chinthakadd/deli-food-store/README.md

 - Convert Repository implementation to JPA with H2
 - Write an exception framework mechanism.
 Will we carry the same exception from domain to controller?

+# Implementation Details

+TODO: Write notes on how we got the Domain Objects to work with Spring Beans using Aspectj Load time Weaving concept.